 upon satisfactory proof of age.
 They will be automatically registered upon reaching age eighteen.

 Citizenship: Must be a United States citizen

 Residency: Must be a legal resident of the State of Hawaii

 Felony Convictions: May not vote in an election while committed to imprisonment for a felony.
 More information here.

--A current and valid photo identification; or
+-A current and valid photo identification or

--A current utility bill, bank statement, government check, paycheck, or government document that shows your name and address.
+-A current utility bill, bank statement, government check, paycheck, or other government document that shows your name and address.

 Other Voter Registration Qualifications: Voters must re-register after doing any of the following: